vram-guild/fluidity/README.md

 Work-in-process code that will *probably* become part of the library in the near future but is more experimental than even the API Guarding `EXPERIMENTAL` annotation would indicate.
 Mods are welcome to look at it, test and provide feedback but should have no expectation of stability.
 This sub-tree replicates the api/base/impl divisions of the main API to indicate where the code will eventually land.

 ## Articles

-### Best Practices
-Avoid NBT for anything other than items

 ## Storage and its Variants